 Even though the BLS states you don't need high school equivalency or prior training to obtain personal and home care aide positions, you may want to take some classes to prepare for the career.
 While some of these courses cover basic hygiene and grooming, others focus on handling medical equipment and devices such as urinary catheters, prosthetic appliances and oxygen tanks.

 Certificate programs generally include coursework and clinical experience in basic nursing and specialized care.
 You would likely learn how to draw blood, operate heart monitors and other medical equipment.
 If you are interested in obtaining certification, the BLS states that The National Association for Home Care and Hospice provides national certification opportunities.

 If you work for an agency that bills Medicare or Medicaid, however, the BLS states that specific training is required due to federal regulations.
 While the minimum requirement is the completion of a 75-hour, state certified program, you may take a competency exam instead.
 Even if you pass the exam, you still need to have 16 or more hours of on-the-job training prior to working with patients.
-The BLS also reports that the average salary for personal care aides in home health care services in May 2014 was $19,340.
+The BLS also reports that the mean salary for personal care aides in home health care services in May 2014 was $21,210.
 The same sources reports the projected job growth for the same group in 2012-2022 is 49%, which is much faster than averages for all occupations.